siskajakub/relativity-azure-ocr/README.md

 ## 3) Upload DLL
 Upload `RelativityAzureOcr.dll` to Relativity Resource Files.
 You may need to install also additional libraries that are required.
 These libraries were required for Relativity Server 2022:
-* System.Text.Json.dll
+* System.Buffers.dll
 * System.Memory.dll
+* System.Numerics.Vectors.dll
-* Microsoft.Bcl.AsyncInterfaces.dll
+* System.Runtime.CompilerServices.Unsafe.dll
 * System.Text.Encodings.Web.dll
-* System.Runtime.CompilerServices.Unsafe.dll
-* System.Buffers.dll
-* System.Numerics.Vectors.dll
+* System.Text.Json.dll

 ## 4) Add to Workspace
 For desired workspaces add mass event handler to Document Object: